alwinb/tiny-html-lexer/README.md

 Changelog
 ------------

+### 1.0.0-rc
+- Wrapping up!
+- The lexer now properly maintains a newline count and emits separate `"newline"` chunks.
+- The token objects have changed a bit and are now described in the docs above.
+- Likewise for the lexer state.
+- The 'tags' function has been renamed to 'tokens', to align with the use of that word as in the HTML5 standard.
+It remains available under the name 'tags' as well.

 ### 0.9.1
 - The token builder now lowercases attribute names and handles duplicate attributes according to the standard (the first value is preserved).